wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 - filling out the new `UserProfileForm` form; and
 - completing the registration.

-This therefore assumes that a user will be registered with Rango *before* the profile form is saved.
+This assumes that a user will be registered with Rango *before* the profile form is saved.

 ### Creating a Profile Registration Template
 First, let's create a template that'll provide the necessary markup for displaying an additional registration form.
 In this solution, we're going to keep the Django `registration-redux` form separate from our Profile Registration form - just to delineate between the two.
 If you can think of a neat way to mix both forms together, why not try it?